CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `max_spawn_wave_time`: The maximum amount of time in seconds between robot spawn waves.
 If unspecified, the spawn timer will behave as normal.

 - `boss_spawn_chance_bonus`: Can increase the chance for bosses to randomly spawn.
-Starting at enemy level 20, there will be a 1 in 250 chance for a boss to spawn in place of a regular robot, which increases by 1 every 4 levels onwards, but this keyvalue can be used to add to this chance value.
+Starting at enemy level 20, there will be a 1 in 250 chance for a boss to spawn in place of a regular robot, which increases by 1 every 4 levels onwards, but this key can be used to add to this chance value.

 - `disable_eureka_teleport`: Disables the Eureka Effect's teleport ability.

 - `disable_item_dropping`: Prevent players from dropping their items.

 - `start_money_multiplier`: Multiplier for the amount of money that players begin the map with.

+# Risk Fortress 2 Mapping: Robot Configs
+Most maps normally have two configuration files for robot types: one for the regular common robot types, and another for the boss robots, who are normally giants.